BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.14-beta1 - 5 Feb 2020 =
+* Fixed the mail notification functionality.
+* Fixed the login redirection to return to the same form after login over a form.
+* Improved the permission table. * Fixed notice error.
+* Improved the post_excerpt to show the ellipsis ... when the content is visualized.
+* Fixed the Date Form Element error for invalid format when a time was included in the element.
+* Fixed the style of the circle in the list of post in the frontend.
+* Fixed the permissions for draft, create and edit.
+* Fixed the state of the permission when they get changed.
+* Removed the option to enabled the draft, now is direct from the permission.
+* Removed the draft option from the Form Action element.
+* Improved the Form Action options to show the button by default and the options only disabled them.
+* Added a popup modal to the Add-ons page to direct the user to the TK Bundle offer.

 = 2.5.13 - 28 Jan 2020 =
 * Fixed the dependency error from a BuddyPress function `bp_get_signup_slug`.
 * Moved the Form submit JS action to the same form onsubmit where the form is render to give more priority.